Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Investigate how a firm adjusts its hiring decision in response to an increase in wages in a competit

-Application of the Least Cost Rule for Capital-Labor Substitution
+Application of the Least Cost Rule in Factor Markets

 Basic Factor Market Hiring Decision: MRP and Wage Comparison